University of Wisconsin–Madison

 Did you cancel your enrollment?

-You need to apply for reentry to be eligible to enroll in future terms (see “Cancel enrollment” above).
+You need to apply for reentry to be eligible to enroll in future terms.

 Already enrolled in future courses?

 If you do not intend to maintain your enrollment in a future term, you must drop any enrolled classes for that term.
-If you withdraw in November and do not plan to attend UW–Madison in the spring either, then you must drop those Spring term classes (in addition to completing your withdrawal for the Fall term).
-If you drop the Spring classes before the start of the Spring term, you will be canceling your enrollment (see “Cancel enrollment” above).
+If you withdraw in November and do not plan to attend UW–Madison in the spring either, then you must drop those spring term classes (in addition to completing your withdrawal for the fall term).
+If you drop the spring classes before the start of the spring term, you will be canceling your enrollment.

 Gone for more than one term?

-If you withdraw from a Fall or Spring term, and are not enrolled for the next Fall or Spring term, then you will need to apply for reentry admission.
+If you withdraw from a fall or spring term and you are not enrolled for the next fall or spring term, then you will need to apply for reentry admission.

-The Office of Admissions and Recruitment explains reentry admissions, and the application schedule, here.
+The Office of Admissions and Recruitment explains reentry admissions, and the application schedule, on its website.

 FAQs